-The Politics in Education Summit held November’15 in London featured leaders from education and policy brought together to question the role of politics in education.
+The Politics in Education Summit was independently organised and held in November 2015 at the Royal Society in London attracting leaders from across education and policy to discuss the role of politics in education today.

 To ask what education is for is to ask what society is for.
 This became the powerful, perceptive message of the Politics in Education Summit.
-Among repeated calls to lift education out of political cycles were carefully constructed proposals for the best role the UK government could play and what we could do, as citizens and influencers, to contribute in partnership towards current and future developments of our state education system; the cornerstone of any hopeful, purposeful society.
 The importance of stability was a recurring theme in the presentations and panel debates.
 The creation of a…

 OFFICIAL SHORT SUMMARIES OF EACH PRESENTATION & OPEN FLOOR